Nurbek0506/Nurbek0506/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...Interesting projects
 - 🌱 I’m currently learning ...
-Vue js, Nuxt js
+Vue js, Nuxt js,  Rest API
 - 👯 I’m looking to collaborate on a potential podcast
 - 🤔 I’m looking for help with ...
 AWS
 - 💬 Ask me about ...Anything